ToshioCP/Gobject-tutorial/gfm/sec6.md

 `self` is the object on which the function is called.
 `other` is another TNumber object.
 It can be TInt or TDouble.
-IF it is TDouble, its value is casted to int before the division is performed.
+If it is TDouble, its value is casted to int before the division is performed.
 If the divisor (`other`) is zero, "div-by-zero" signal is emitted.
 The signal is defined in TNumber, so TInt doesn't know the signal id.
 The emission is done with `g_signal_emit_by_name` instead of `g_signal_emit`.
 The return value of `t_int_div` is TNumber type object However, because TNumber is abstract, the actual type of the object is TInt.
-- 95-100: A function with unary minus operator.
+- 95-100: A function for unary minus operator.
 - 102-109: `to_s` function.
 This function converts int to string.
 For example, if the value of the object is 123, then the result is a string "123".
 The caller should free the string if it becomes useless.